ChetanDhingra02/Insurance-fraud-detection/README.md

 To address this, a **simplified deployment model** was created using a reduced set of important features.
 This allowed the system to remain effective while significantly improving usability.

-The final model was deployed as an interactive Streamlit application.
+The final model was deployed as an interactive Streamlit application. 👉 [Open Live App](https://insurance-fraud-detection-4jqywawedpwrfsdxcwlryt.streamlit.app/)

 ![App Screenshot](apps.png)